Jump to content

 JJ

 I walked into the tacky building, got on the creaky elevator, and rode up to the fourth floor.
-I exited and felt my shoes scuffing against the hideous linoleum tile as I made my way to the office of my psychiatrist, Dr. Lawanda Jones.
+I exited and felt my shoes scuffing against the hideous linoleum tile as I made my way to the office of my psychologist, Dr. Lawanda Jones.
 I was dreading this appointment because I knew what she would tell me.
 She would throw up all kinds of objections to me being with Kris, to him moving in, noting that relationships like this that started out too quickly would end up flaming out just as fast.
 I probably should have canceled, but then there was a chance I’d end up getting a bunch of crap from my family, who insisted that I continue to see these so-called mental health professionals.
 In the end, I went because I actually liked working with her.
 She was no-nonsense, and unwilling to put up with crap from anyone, even me.

 I knocked on the glass window in the reception area and it opened, revealing a woman who was glaring at me.
 “There’s no sign-in sheet,” I said rudely.